ncalteen/github-devsecops-fundamentals/docs/Release-Automation/environment-management.md

 Once the PR is merged, the required reviewer(s) will receive an email notification that this deployment is awaiting their review.

+## Step 5: Approve the Deployment

+1. Navigate to the repository on GitHub.com
+1. Click the **Actions** tab
+1. Click the latest **Continuous Deployment** workflow run
+1. Click **Review deployments**
+1. Select the checkbox next to **github-pages**
+1. Click **Approve and deploy**

+At this point, you can monitor the progress of the deployment and continue updating your site.